ereverman/BIO440Bioinformatics/5_CommandLine_BLAST.md

 ```
 # install blast with bioconda:
 conda install -c bioconda blast --yes
+ls
+# you still have access to your directory system and can save files as usual
 ```

 * To check what conda environments exist: